 Then one day he saw briefly through the mist and saw what he thought was the way out, the way to escape the mist.
 How bizarre that people coexist on one planet but in different worlds.

 He began to formulate a plan to escape, but how could a man of intellect, a person that could present a facade of understanding of the world around him possibly want to give up what he knew.
 The answer to his beliefs meant passing through this world in order to get to his answer.
 What could be an answer that required the demise of a life.

 But life has a different meaning to everyone, we can only presume to understand that which we have not experienced.

 He almost made it, almost found his answer, but the plan failed, he was caught, imprisoned and taken to a place where they probed into the psyche of a person who would want to leave this world, but it was their understanding of a world .. not his.
 They had not seen into the mist, had they experienced what existed on the other side, what had been believed.

-beauty of the moment.
-The road ahead is covered with life's broken promises and
+away shadows, that shone on the path ahead, the road ahead is covered with life's broken promises and